AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 not disputed.
 His surviving works are his two *Apologies*, and his *Dialogue with Trypho*.
 It is difficult to ascertain his exact views.

-Cave says: \"Justin Martyr maintains that the souls of good men are not received into heaven until the resurrection...that the souls of the wicked are thrust into a worse condition, where they expect the judgment of the great day.\"
+Cave says: "Justin Martyr maintains that the souls of good men are not received into heaven until the resurrection...that the souls of the wicked are thrust into a worse condition, where they expect the judgment of the great day."

-Justin himself says that "the punishment is age-long chastisement (*aionion kolasin*) and not for a thousand years as Plato says,\" (in *Phoedra*).
+Justin himself says that "the punishment is age-long chastisement (*aionion kolasin*) and not for a thousand years as Plato says," (in *Phoedra*).
 "It is unlimited; men are chastised for an unlimited period, and the kingdom is *aionion* and the chastening fire (*kolasis puros*) *aionion*, too.
 "God delays the destruction of the world, which will